 - How can recruitment softwares help you at every stage of the hiring process?

 What is a recruitment software?

-Recruitment Software is an umbrella term that encompasses several other technologies, tools and softwares with this feature, like Application Tracking System, Customer Relationship Management, interview softwares etc.
+It is an umbrella term that encompasses several other technologies, tools, and softwares with this feature, like Application Tracking System, Customer Relationship Management, interview softwares, etc.